marshallward/TiledSharp/README.rst

 The following new T# features may need to be added or redesigned:

-* Tileset.Tile: Current dictionary key is tile id.
-Maybe that is dumb.
 * TmxData object; generalization of data decoding to TmxLayer and TmxImage
 * cleaner ToString field output
 * Develop test cases and automated testing
-* Add a "ReadXmlAttribute" function that resolves default cases

 Notes